-Course description:
+Course Description:

 Cognitive psychology is a scientific study of the mind as an information processor.
 Consider the familiar process of meeting a friend for dinner at a restaurant.
-How do you locate the restaurant when everything is under construction?
+How do you locate the restaurant when you are going there for the first time?
 How do you recognize your friend who is wearing a different style of clothing?
 How do you read the menu and decide on an entrée, all the while following the conversation with your friend?
 These tasks involve many of the cognitive processes that we will be studying during this course, such as attention, perception, memory, problem solving, decision-making, and language comprehension and production.
 In order to enhance our everyday understanding of these abilities, we will review current theory and research in cognitive psychology.

-Course objectives: When you finish this course you will be able to:
+Course Objectives: When you finish this course you will be able to: